mr-superonion/imPT/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-Fast estimator for Lensing Perturbation (`imPT`) from astronomical images using the auto differentiating function of jax.
+Fast estimator for Lensing Perturbation (`impt`) on astronomical images using the auto differentiating function of jax.
+The code need to be combined with image compressor (e.g. [FPFS](https://github.com/mr-superonion/FPFS)).

 A simple code to compute the response to lensing perturbations and remove the bias due to the perturbation from image noise.